DuriDuri/whatchuneed/README.md

-This is an app i'm working on to allow users to place offers for tasks they want done.
+This is app allows users to place offers for tasks they want done.
-Exclusive for the Union community and hopefully run it right so it can generate good traffic.
+Exclusive for the Union community.